Weilory/stackoverflow-snippets/README.md

 # stackoverflow-snippets
-hard to remember the snippet format
+hard to remember the snippet format when offering help

 <h2>Standard</h2>